matthieugomez/benchmark-stata-r/README.md

 }
 ````

-This script creates fourt files required in the R and Stata scripts: "2e6.csv", "1e7.csv" and "1e8.csv", and "merge.csv".
+This script creates four files required in the R and Stata scripts: "2e6.csv", "1e7.csv" and "1e8.csv", and "merge.csv".
 You can also download directly [2e6.csv](http://www.princeton.edu/~mattg/data/2e6.csv) and [merge.csv](http://www.princeton.edu/~mattg/data/merge.csv)